bhavin2897/ckanext-sparql_interface/README.md

 ### BETA Version:
 #### Natrual Language to SPAQRL query converted using LLM
 Using LLM from Llama we have used simpole text questions for spaqrl queries, so that user do not have to worry about the spaqrl language.
-He can simple ask questions on the QUESTION bar
+He can simple ask questions on the QUESTION bar.

+This is from GROQ Inc., which runs on a free API Tool.
+Its important that it is limited to fewer questions and you need to parse your own API key before using this plugin to the Configuration file.

 ## Changelog